Table of Contents

 Small cell lung cancer cells are believed to metastasize by adhering to selectins in activated endothelium and to gain access to the bloodstream.

 Integrins, as we explained, also play an important role in the interaction between the epithelium and the extracellular matrix.
 Cell adhesion molecules include cadherin, integrins, and selectins and they have been found to strictly control cellular differentiation and migration properties.
-In several forms of malignancies, cellular differentiation and migration is impaired due to an abnormal expression of cell adhesion molecules.
+In several forms of malignancies, cellular differentiation and migration are impaired due to an abnormal expression of cell adhesion molecules.

 CD44 is another cell adhesion molecule that has a close role in the regulation of microRNA.
 CD44 is over-expressed in cancer cells and is believed to be responsible for tumor invasion, the metastatic behavior of malignant neoplasms and resistance to apoptosis.
 CD44 is currently being studied as a possible therapeutic target in colon cancer.

 The several types of adhesion molecules described here can be used in cancer prognosis and diagnosis.
 For instance, claudin-7, a tight junction protein, has been found to be highly correlated with invasive ductal carcinoma of the breast.
 A decreased level of claudin-7 has also been found to be associated with a more severe form of prostatic cancer.